-The AT&T Individualized Language Learning Center (IILC) houses the individualized language programs of eight different languages: Chinese, French, German, Japanese, Korean, Portuguese, Russian and Spanish.
+The AT&T Individualized Instruction Center (IILC) houses the individualized programs for eight languages: Chinese, French, German, Japanese, Korean, Portuguese, Russian and Spanish.
 OSU pioneered the development of individualized instruction beginning with a grant in 1976 from the National Endowment for the Humanities.
 Today OSU has the longest running individualized program in the country.

 Individualized programs offer self-paced, mastery-based language learning courses designed to mirror the content of courses offered in the classroom.
 Each course is the equivalent in content and in credit hours to the classroom-track course at the same level.